dlampa/rctcalc-redux/README.md

 - Create a select (drop down box) which allows the user to choose what operation to apply to the two numeric fields - your operations must include addition, subtraction, multiplication, and division

 - Output to the user the result of the calculation

+- Store and output a list of prior calculations the user has done in a Redux store

+- Use React Router to have a page for the calculator and a page for prior calculations

 ## Challenges